 So it would seem that TLC knows a bit about making televisions.
 So my next question is… how does all this experience cross over to the actual quality and performance of their HDTV displays?
-Which brings me to the topic of this review – the TCL 50FS5600.
+This brings me to the topic of this review – the TCL 50FS5600.
 So let’s have a look…

 - 3 HDMI ports